StarRocks/starrocks/docs/en/using_starrocks/query_rewrite_with_materialized_views.md

 ## External catalog-based materialized view rewrite

-StarRocks supports building asynchronous materialized views on Hive catalogs, Hudi catalogs, and Iceberg catalogs, and transparently rewriting queries with them.
+StarRocks supports building asynchronous materialized views on Hive catalogs, Hudi catalogs, Iceberg catalogs, and Paimon catalogs, and transparently rewriting queries with them.
 External catalog-based materialized views support most of the query rewrite capabilities, but there are some limitations:

-- Hudi, Iceberg, or JDBC catalog-based materialized views do not support Union rewrite.
+- Hudi, Iceberg, Paimon, or JDBC catalog-based materialized views do not support Union rewrite.
-- Hudi, Iceberg, or JDBC catalog-based materialized views do not support View Delta Join rewrite.
+- Hudi, Iceberg, Paimon, or JDBC catalog-based materialized views do not support View Delta Join rewrite.
 - Hudi, Iceberg, or JDBC catalog-based materialized views do not support the incremental refresh of partitions.

 ## Text-based materialized view rewrite